rstedman/tfs-pullrequest-dashboard/readme.md

 # TFS PullRequest Dashboard
 ## What is it?
-An extension for visual studio team services that adds a hub to the code section of tfs for viewing pull requests across all repositories.
+An extension for visual studio team services that adds a hub to the code section of TFS for viewing pull requests across all repositories.
 To see specific details about features, including screenshots, see [overview.md](src/overview.md)

 ## Getting started